Neat Client? Fast-track the opening of your account with Statrys See how

-If that’s piqued your interest, stick around, because we’ll be showing you how to start your own ecommerce business, including steps for launching your own store and how to promote it once you're set up.
+Sounds amazing? stick around, because we’ll show you how to start your own ecommerce business, including steps for launching your own store and promoting it once you're set up.

 Let’s dive right in!

-If this question is already on your mind, you’re on the right track.
-You might wonder whether you stand a chance amongst the ocean of ecommerce startups on the web.
-After all, there are already over 26 million ecommerce businesses worldwide!
+You might wonder whether you stand a chance amongst the ocean of ecommerce startups on the web, considering there are already over 26 million ecommerce businesses worldwide!

 However, the ecommerce market is only going to grow.
-In 2023, ecommerce is expected to account for 22% of global retail sales, reaching a transaction value of $6.51 trillion!
+Global ecommerce sales are projected to hit $6.3 trillion by the end of 2023.
 In other words, there’s still immense demand for ecommerce stores and services, so you should still be able to carve out a place for yourself in the ecommerce industry.

 We’re not here to tell you that creating a successful ecommerce business is easy.
 However, if you commit to the steps in this article and continue researching ways to promote and improve your online shop, there’s no reason why you shouldn’t establish a viable brand.
 Needless to say, the best ecommerce businesses are those that put in the effort to optimize their websites, research their products and audience, and stay on top of trends.